-The grain enterprise totals about 3000 acres of corn, soybeans, and wheat.
-The majority of the land we farm is entrusted to us by non-farming landowners – retired farmers, heirs, investors, and even the forest preserve district.
+The grain enterprise totals several thousand acres of corn, soybeans, and wheat.
+The majority of the land we farm is entrusted to us by non-farming landowners – retired farmers, heirs, investors, and even a local forest preserve district.
 The success of our operation stands upon a three-legged stool representing the landowner’s needs.

-The first is conservation of the environment.
+The first is sustainable production methods.
 Our collective future, as well as that of our children, relies on us being responsible stewards of our natural resources.
 We take great care in protecting your farmland through responsible use of necessary chemicals and soil amendments.

 We also take pride in thorough maintenance of your drainage systems as well as reduced tillage techniques to minimize soil erosion.

 The second leg of the stool is competitive returns on investment.
 We understand the landowner is entitled to a fair return.
 We will offer rent that allows both the landowner and the tenant to receive a fair profit.

 Finally, we will care for the land to improve its value and achieve long-term appreciation.
 This is derived mainly from conservation of the soil and maintenance of fertility.

 We are able to achieve the three goals above by using a variety of modern techniques.
 For example:

 - A modern line of well-maintained equipment allows for timely field operations such as planting, spraying, and harvesting.
 This ultimately improves yields and increases our profitability.

 - The soil fertility and acidity information is gained from routine soil testing.
 Using this information, we can apply lime and fertilizer using global positioning system (GPS) -guided variable rate application (VRA) technology to apply inputs only in the amounts and locations where they are needed.
 This reduces input costs and minimizes impact on the environment.